JasonLiu134/project-recipes/README.md

 Test Set RMSE: **23.1618**

 The final model has higher training error than the baseline model, and lower test set error than the baseline model.
 This means that our final model is less accurate when it comes to making predictions on the training data, but is more accurate when making predictions on unseen data.
-This is likely because our final model is not overfitting to the training data as much compared to the baseline model. add more
+This is likely because our final model is not overfitting to the training data as much compared to the baseline model, allowing its predictions to be more accurate for our test data.
+As such, our final model is an improvement over our baseline!

 ---
 ## Fairness Analysis